 InterMountain Medical Clinic is a family medicine clinic owned by the physicians.
 All students will be assigned to work with various physicians in this busy practice.
 In it you will see the full range of patients and problems and be able to participate in its active in-patient practice.
 Family practitioners in the group have developed special practice emphases including diabetes, female medicine, obstetrics, pediatrics, osteoporosis, geriatrics, hospice, and faculty development.

-Newer two bedroom, two bathroom townhouse with a garage, patio and all the amenities.
+You can stay in our newer, two bedroom, two bathroom townhouse that includes a garage, patio and all the amenities.
 Washer and dryer, central vacuum, cable TV and high speed wireless internet, dishwasher, full size stove, refrigerator and microwave, children’s playground and outside basketball court.
 The house is furnished; new living room furniture, bedding, cookware, dishes, towels, sheets, and ironing board.
-Arrangements for spouse or family can be made with the site coordinator and other student sharing the rotation.
+Arrangements for spouse or family can be made with the site coordinator and other student sharing the rotation (if applicable).
 The apartment is located within three miles of the clinic, four miles of the hospital and close to shopping and restaurants.
 No pets please.
 Car required.

 Some facts about the weather in Pocatello: